firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/scooter_waterproofing_and_security.md

 - **Carry layered locks.** Quick errands get a compact Master Lock cable that stays smooth with graphite; long stops call for hardened chains plus GPS trackers taped into the loom.[^25][^26]
 - **Treat thin cables as token deterrents.** City riders report compact cable locks stop nothing.
   - start with ≥8 mm hardened chains for real security.[^27]
+- **Pad battery-bag cages.** Stainless cable ties or cages still help, but wrap them in heat-shrink or foam so they don’t saw into the pack while slowing opportunists.[^bag-padding]
 - **Gig riders budget time for serious locks.** European couriers report food-delivery pay dipping from ≈€20/h toward “slavery” wages post-acquisitions, so they now stage 2–3 heavy chains and padlocks at regular stops to keep scooters secured between orders.[^28]
 - **Pick proven trackers.** Invoxia GPS units remain the €100 gold standard because Bluetooth tags lose coverage away from crowds, while DIY LTE trackers powered off the scooter pack can log to self-hosted dashboards and fall back to roaming SIM batteries when unplugged.[^29]
 - **Expect opportunists.** Dense-city riders report scooters disappearing within minutes if left unlatched, so treat even short drop-offs like high-risk events and keep the alarm armed.[^26]